adallapiazza/JavaScript_Practice/README.md

 #### rockPaperScissors.js
 Simple script to practice function creation and control flow (used if/else but could have used switch statements as well).

+#### miniLinter.js
+Simple script to practice iterators and string splitting.